Student Right to Know - Graduation Completion Rates

 8% or 59 of those students were awarded a diploma or certificate in the expected time frame.

 Graduation and Placement Rates

 Finally, in addition to the above student completion information, you might also wish to consider Central Community College's graduation and placement rates.

-Let's take a look at the 2015-16 academic year: CCC awarded 2,322 degrees, diplomas, and certificates including 160 academic transfer degrees to both full-time and part time students.
+In the 2015-16 academic year CCC awarded 2,322 degrees, diplomas, and certificates including 160 academic transfer degrees to both full-time and part time students.
 Equally important, 88% of the students who graduated during 2015-16 academic year were employed or continuing their education at CCC or some other College.